What is an online estate agent?

 Cons of using an online estate agent

-- Legwork: some online estate agents will negotiate offers for you and act as a middleman to progress your sale to completion, but not all will.
+- Legwork: some online estate agents won't negotiate offers or act as a middleman to progress your sale to completion.
 Having to manage communications with buyers and solicitors on your own can be time-consuming and stressful.

 - Viewings: you usually have to conduct viewings yourself, so you'll need to be comfortable showing strangers around your home and be available during evenings and weekends.